install

 Save it to your agent’s skills directory.
 For Claude Code:

-Ask your agent: “set up prismor on my machine” — it will load the skill, walk through scope questions, verify prereqs, and install both pieces.
+Ask your agent: “set up prismor on my machine”.
+It loads the skill, walks through scope questions, verifies prereqs, installs Prismor, and hooks your agent in observe mode.

 SKILL.md